ibexa/documentation-user/docs/content_management/block_reference.md

 ## Bestsellers block

-Displays products that have recently been top sellers, helping users discover popular items quickly.
+Displays products that were recently top sellers, to help users discover popular items quickly.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.